Join the Movement.

 Hunger Action Month Calendar: 30 Ways in 30 Days

 Our Hunger Action Month calendar is a great way to see what opportunities are available to take action against hunger.
-There are big events happening across Western North Carolina in September that directly address the issue of hunger, like Ingles Day at the Mountain State Fair on September 13th, the Annual Hunger Walk in Henderson County on September 16th, and our Empty Bowls fundraiser on September 25th.
+There are big events happening across Western North Carolina in September that directly address the issue of hunger, like Ingles Day at the Mountain State Fair on September 12th, Pint Night at Highland Brewing on September 20th, and our Empty Bowls fundraiser on September 24th.

-There are also smaller actions you can take throughout the month to address hunger on a personal level, such as taking the FNS (food stamp) challenge to eat on $4 for a day, eating at The Cantina in Biltmore Village and donating your side dishes as a donation to MANNA, use your smartphone to make a donation by texting ‘MANNA’ to 41444, or signing up to volunteer at MANNA or any of our 220 partner pantries across WNC.
+There are also smaller actions you can take throughout the month to address hunger on a personal level, such as taking the FNS (food stamp) challenge to eat on $4 for a day, eating at The Cantina in Biltmore Village and donating your side dishes as a donation to MANNA, making a donation to MANNA on our website, or signing up to volunteer at MANNA or any of our 220 partner pantries across WNC.
 (You can find a list of our partner pantries on our Food Finder page.)

 Click here to download MANNA’s Hunger Action Month calendar and see what actions you can take in September to help us eradicate hunger.

 Community Collaboration: Asheville Hotels come together for Sweet Dreams, Full Plates campaign

 This year, we are thrilled to highlight the second year of an incredible initiative from our area hotels to help feed families across WNC.
 Sweet Dreams, Full Plates: Hospitality Feeding Families, is a month-long campaign happening during Hunger Action Month.

 Last year’s campaign raised an incredible 120,000 meals for the neighbors we serve!